 His body parts fell at these five locations where currently these five temples are situated.
 It is said that the Pandava brothers had made these temples.
 And even today, these shrines are visited by millions of devotees all year round.

-Omkareshwar Temple.
-The Omkareshwar Temple is considered a significant part of the five Kedar temples. it is believed that all the wishes of the devotees here are fulfilled as no one leaves empty-handed, this is the power of grace of Mahadev here.
+3. Omkareshwar Temple.
+The Omkareshwar Temple is considered a significant part of the five Kedar temples. it is believed that all the wishes of the devotees here are fulfilled as no one leaves empty-handed, that's the power of Mahadev's grace here.
 It is also considered one of the oldest temples in India.
 So, the memories of a trip to this temple would last for a lifetime in your heart.

 By Air.
 The nearest airport from Madhyamaheshwar is the Jolly Grant Airport.
-After deboarding your flight you will need to take a cab or a bus to reach Madhyamaheshwar as even after landing, you still will need to cover a distance of 200 km or so.
+After deboarding your flight at Dehradun airport, you will need to take a cab or a bus to reach Madhyamaheshwar.
+You are required to cover another 235km from the airport to reach Madhyamaheshwar.
+The airport receives flights from all major airlines such as Vistara, AirIndia, IndiGo, SpiceJet, and more from all parts of the country.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here